Information about the third round of audit

 audit tested in community settings (five sites) and any

 - Wider pilot (2016) - The adjusted tools will be

 piloted in up to 20 community hospital sites.

-Audit tools will be developed and tested in community hospitals
+Audit tools were developed and tested in community hospitals

 (five sites).
-Testing of the tools will help in identifying
+Testing of the tools helped identify

 hospitals in England and Wales have been recruited

 for the feasibility study.
 The full pilot in 2016 will provide